 Welcome Mason Artist-in-Residence Sphinx Virtuosi, the chamber orchestra dedicated to increasing racial and ethnic diversity in classical music.
 Prepare to stretch beyond the usual notions of the classical music canon with a dynamic program of music by women and composers of color.
 The evening begins with Xavier Foley’s Ev’ry Voice, a take on the Black national anthem “Lift Every Voice and Sing,” mirrored later in the program by Jessie Montgomery's vision of the national anthem, with all of its richness, conflict, and celebration in Banner!
 Andrea Casarrubios honors the heroes who have fought to save lives during the pandemic in her piece written for cello soloist Thomas Mesa in 2020.
+The program also features Four Novelletten, a beautifully crafted work by Samuel Coleridge-Taylorthat infuses the modern string orchestra with romantic sentimentality.
 In addition, works by Ricardo Herz, Florence Price, and Alberto Ginastera are featured.
 With this program, Sphinx Virtuosi contemplates our country’s present division and through creative expression, offers ways to evolve together toward a more just and equitable future.
 During their residency, ensemble members will spend time participating in engagement activities with the greater northern Virginia community and Mason students.

 $48, $41, $29, half-price for youth through Grade 12.

-Before the Performance A pre-performance discussion will take place in the Concert Hall one hour prior to curtain.
+Before the Performance A pre-performance discussion will take place in the Concert Hall one hour prior to curtain moderated by Assistant Director of Concert Bands, Reva and Sid Dewberry Family School of Music John Kilkenny.

 Free Tickets for Mason Students A limited quantity of free student tickets will be available two Tuesdays prior to the event.
 Learn more.